Economy of the Middle East: History of price subsidies in the Middle East

 A common issue within Middle Eastern economies is the use of subsidies, of which energy subsidies account for the most.
 These price subsidies were first introduced over a thirty-year period beginning in 1940, and many of them began simply as price stabilisers.
 However over time they transformed into price subsidies.
 While meant to be implemented as a "social protection" or welfare tool, the subsidies were not adequately targeted nor were they cost-effective, defeating their primary purpose.
 They were not reaching the people who needed more government assistance, but instead benefitted a large portion of richer citizens.
 Subsidies had been embraced, often being the only social protection program in place, and several Middle Eastern nations came to see them as natural rights of citizens.
 This made their removal difficult, and pressure for their removal during the 1990s was lower because they accounted for a relatively small portion of GDP.

 Pressure for reform

 Following the 1990s, the pressure to reform price subsidies began to build as the price of oil steadily rose in the 2000s.
 It became apparent that price subsidies were preventing governing bodies from implementing needed social programs.
-Price subsidy reform became more tangible following the 2008–2009 global financial crisis, under which the prices of commodities rose, invariably raising the subsidies on these commodities.
+Price subsidy reform became more tangible following the 2008 financial crisis, under which the prices of commodities rose, invariably raising the subsidies on these commodities.